gumaerc-testorg/18.748-spring-2023/content/pages/syllabus.md

 ### Textbooks and Notes

 A recommended textbook for the course is Quantum Fields and Strings: A Course for Mathematicians, AMS, 1998 (but I won't closely follow it).
-Instead, I will have typed notes and initially follow the notes given here [Geometry and Quantum Field Theory](https://ocw.mit.edu/courses/18-238-geometry-and-quantum-field-theory-fall-2002/)
+Instead, I will have typed notes and initially follow the notes given here {{% resource_link "52ba79d3-83b7-4a27-8dc0-b50442d9d01a" "Geometry and Quantum Field Theory" %}}

 ### Assignments